jmcph4/blocktop/docs/functionality.md

  - Store block headers to a local SQLite database in memory
  - Operate headlessly
  - Plot gas usage of most recent blocks as a barchart
+ - Connect to an Ethereum EL node via Websockets
+ - Connect to an Ethereum EL node via IPC (i.e., Unix sockets)